simonsteiger/RheumaComposites.jl/docs/src/examples/decomposition.md

 ````

 By default, `decompose()` splits the score into the contributions of each component.
+The values represent ratios of the total score and always sum to one.

 It is also possible to define a custom decomposition by first grouping components in a `Faceted` composite.